 - Start-up: The HV start-up current source ensures the charging of the V{CC} capacitor up to the start-up threshold $V{CC(on)}$, until the input voltage is high enough (above $V{HV(start)}$) to allow the switching to start.
 The controller then delivers pulses, starting with a soft-start period t{SSTART} during which the peak current linearly increases before the current-mode control takes over.
-During the soft-start period, the low level latch is ignored, and the latch current is double, to ensure a fast pre-charge of the Latch pin decoupling capacitor. - Normal operation: As long as the feedback voltage is within the regulation range and V{CC} is maintained above $V{CC(min)}$, the NCP1236 runs at a fixed frequency (with jittering) in current-mode control.
+During the soft-start period, the low level latch is ignored, and the latch current is double, to ensure a fast pre-charge of the Latch pin decoupling capacitor. - Normal operation: As long as the feedback voltage is within the regulation range and V{CC} is maintained above $V{CC(min)}$, the NCP1234 runs at a fixed frequency (with jittering) in current-mode control.
 The peak current (sensed on the CS pin) is set by the voltage on the FB pin.
-Fixed ramp compensation is applied internally to prevent sub-harmonic oscillations from occurring. - Light load operation: When the FB voltage decreases below V{FB(foldS)}, typically corresponding to a load of 33 % of the maximum load (for a DCM design), the switching frequency starts to decrease down to f{OSC(min)}.
+Fixed ramp compensation is applied internally to prevent sub-harmonic oscillations from occurring. - Light load operation: When the FB voltage decreases below V{FB(foldS)}, typically corresponding to a load of

+33% of the maximum load (for a DCM design), the switching frequency starts to decrease down to $f{OSC(min)}$.
 By lowering the switching losses, this feature helps to improve the efficiency in light load conditions.
-The frequency jittering is enabled in light load operation as well. - No load operation: When the FB voltage decreases below V{skip(in)}, typically corresponding to a load of 2 % of the maximum load, the controller enters skip mode.
-By completely stopping the switching while the feedback voltage is below V{skip(out)}, the losses are further reduced.
+The frequency jittering is enabled in light load operation as well.

+• No load operation: When the FB voltage decreases below $V{skip(in)}$, typically corresponding to a load of 2% of the maximum load, the controller enters skip mode.
+By completely stopping the switching while the feedback voltage is below $V{skip(out)}$, the losses are further reduced.
 This allows minimizing the power dissipation under extremely low load conditions.
 As the skip mode is entered at very light loads, for which the peak current is very small, there is no risk of audible noise.
 V{CC} can be maintained between $V{CC(on)}$ and $V{CC(min)}$ by the DSS, if the auxiliary winding does not provide sufficient level of V{CC} voltage under this condition.

-- Overload: The NCP1236 features timer-based overload detection, solely dependent on the feedback information: as soon as the internal peak current setpoint hits the V{ILIM} clamp, an internal timer starts to count.
-When the timer elapses, the controller stops and enter the protection mode, autorecovery for the B version (the controller initiates a new start-up after $t{autorec}$ elapses), or latched for the A version (the latch is released if a brown-out event occurs or V{CC} is reset). - Brown-out: The NCP1236 features a true AC line monitoring circuitry.
-It includes a minimum start-up threshold and an autorecovery brown-out protection; both of them independent of the ripple on the input voltage.
-It can even work with an unfiltered, rectified AC input.
-The thresholds are fixed, but they are designed to fit most of the standard AC-DC conversion applications. - Latch-off: When the Latch input is pulled up (typically by an over-voltage condition), or pulled down (typically by an over-temperature condition, using the provided current source with an NTC), the controller latches off.
-A voltage higher than $V{CC(ovp)}$ on the VCC pin has the same effect.
-The latch is released when a brown-out condition occurs, or when the V{CC} is reset.
+- Overload: The NCP1234 features timer-based overload detection, solely dependent on the feedback information: as soon as the internal peak current setpoint hits the V{ILIM} clamp, an internal timer starts to count.
+When the timer elapses, the controller stops and enter the protection mode, autorecovery for the B version (the controller initiates a new start-up after $t{autorec}$ elapses), or latched for the A version (the latch is released only if V{CC} is reset). - Latch-off: When the Latch input is pulled up (typically by an over-voltage condition), or pulled down (typically by an over-temperature condition, using the provided current source with an NTC), the controller latches off.
+The latch is released when the V{CC} is reset.